rcc-uchicago/user-guide/docs/index.md

 After creating your RCC user account, you can [connect to an RCC login node](connecting.md).
 Depending on your operating system and desired user experience, there are several ways to connect to RCC's cluster **login nodes**.
 Login nodes are the "foyer" of the RCC's supercomputers.
 They are connected to the internet and enable you to transfer data to and from the system.

 #### Transfering data to/from RCC clusters
-Once you successfully connect to login nodes, you can move your research data ([data transfer](data-transfer.md)) to your personal directories.
+Once you successfully connect to login nodes, you can move your research data ([data transfer options](connecting.md)) to your personal directories.
 Also, you have access to your group's shared directory ([data storage](data-storage.md)).
 To request more shared group storage space, [check this page](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program).

 #### Running jobs on RCC clusters
 After transferring your research data, you can perform high-performance computation by running jobs (which call your scripts and programs) on **compute nodes** ([running jobs](jobs-overview.md)).
 Running jobs on servers consumes your group's computing time (Service Units - SUs) To learn more about how to apply for server units (applying for allocations), [check this page](https://rcc.uchicago.edu/accounts-allocations/request-allocation).